RustamovRR/uz.javascript.info/1-js/04-object-basics/02-object-copy/article.md

 # Object references and copying

-One of the fundamental differences of objects versus primitives is that objects are stored and copied "by reference", whereas primitive values: strings, numbers, booleans, etc -- are always copied "as a whole value".
+One of the fundamental differences of bjects versus primitives is that objects are stored and copied "by reference", whereas primitive values: strings, numbers, booleans, etc -- are always copied "as a whole value".

 That's easy to understand if we look a bit under the hood of what happens when we copy a value.